Overview

 After reviewing an access request, you can approve it in the Console to grant CoreWeave access to your environment.
 Approved requests display the date and time of approval and identify the person in your organization who approved them:

-By default, approved access requests remain valid for 8 hours, after which the CoreWeave employee’s access is revoked and the session terminated.
+By default, approved access requests remain valid for 8 hours, after which CoreWeave revokes the employee’s access and terminates the session.

 After reviewing an access request, you can deny it.
 Denied requests display the date and time of denial and identify the person in your organization who denied them:

-When a request is denied, CoreWeave does not receive access to your environment until a subsequent request is submitted and approved.
+When you deny a request, CoreWeave doesn’t receive access to your environment until CoreWeave submits a subsequent request and your organization approves it.

 Expired requests

 After receiving an access request, you have 2 hours to either approve or deny it.
-Requests that do not receive a response within 2 hours automatically expire and do not grant CoreWeave any access to your environment.
-If this occurs, CoreWeave informs you that the requested resource will not be accessed, and may send a new request or attempt to troubleshoot without access to the system.
+Requests that don’t receive a response within 2 hours automatically expire and don’t grant CoreWeave any access to your environment.
+If this occurs, CoreWeave informs you that it won’t access the requested resource, and may send a new request or attempt to troubleshoot without access to the system.

 Logs and forwarding